evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     no-op for patches (i.e. continue without performing the s3 put).
 -   `patch_only`: defaults to false.
 If set to true, the command will no-op for non-patches (i.e. continue without performing the s3 put).
+-   `preserve_path`: defaults to false.
+If set to true, causes multi part uploads uploaded with `LocalFilesIncludeFilter` to preserve the original folder structure instead of putting all the files into the same folder

 ## s3.put with multiple files